antosavo/Project-Examples/README.md

 • Data Visualization: Matplotlib

-• Big Data: Spark, Torque
+• Big Data: PySpark, Python Multiprocessing, Torque

-• Software Development: C++, Scala
+• Software Development: C++

 If for some reason you can't see an ipynb file, copy its URL into: